outdoorsman/focus-trap-vue/README.md

 When `isActive` becomes `true`, it activates the focus trap.
 By default it sets the focus to its child, so make sure the element is a focusable element.
-If it's not you wil need to give it the `tabindex="-1"` attribute.
+If it's not you will need to give it the `tabindex="-1"` attribute.
 You can also customize the initial element focused.
 This element should be an element that the user can interact with.
 For example, an input.
 It's a good practice to always focus an interactable element instead of the modal container: